ciarancotter/go-cloudcix/README.md

 needs.

 All code accessing the API client itself should be in `main.go`.
-This assumes that you have configured the `config.json` file with your credentials already.
 The sample I provided contains the following:

 ```
 package main